optakt/optakt.github.io/content/knowledge/glossary.md

 The participants are usually known by a permissioned blockchain network operator, while the transaction history is not publicly accessible.

 A permissionless blockchain network does not require permissions to arrive as a peer in it, but can be public or private depending on the level or data access for the participants (and in the consensus trust levels between participants).
-In both permissionless and permissioned blockchains peers and groups of peers can have different roles and their presense or absence can affect the network functioning.
+In both permissionless and permissioned blockchains peers and groups of peers can have different roles and their presence or absence can affect the network functioning.

 Initial idea of blockchain networks, as described in [Nakamoto consensus description](https://bitcoin.org/bitcoin.pdf), aims to reach the highest possible levels of transparency, decentralization, anonymity and immutability at the same time.
-During time, different types of blockchains emerged and today, they advance in some of the characteristics but lack in others (for example anonymity).
+During time, different types of blockchains emerged and today, they advance in some characteristics but lack in others (for example anonymity).

 Core concepts of blockchain according to the initial Nakamoto Consensus descriptions are: